CCDirectLink/CLS/proposals/1/patch-steps.md

 /*
 * The COPY patch step takes the Current Value stored in the Interpreter
-* and maps it to the provided alias key.
+* and maps it to the provided alias key (inside cloneMap).
 */
 declare type PatchStepCopy = {
 	"type": "COPY";